bhatmagic/cosc2436/ANN/README.rst

 How it works
 =============
-  After testing, weights will be saved to a weights.txt file.
+  After testing, weights will be saved to weights.txt.

 References
 ===========